julieplummer20/abap-dev-ed-docker-faq/faq-v7.md

 # 3 Working with the ABAP developer edition

-## Day 1 Experience and Tips and Tricks
+## Day 1 Experience and Tips and Tricks <!-- omit from toc -->

 [Thomas Jung](https://people.sap.com/thomas.jung) shares his “experiences installing the new ABAP developer edition on my Windows laptop.
 I run Docker on WSL2.
 Plus some general tips and commands that I found helpful along the way.”

-## Enhancing your Developer Edition – Community Blog Post
+## Enhancing your Developer Edition – Community Blog Post <!-- omit from toc -->

 “…Interesting things how you can either enhance, tune, make more advanced and similar sort of things to your SAP NetWeaver Application